Best Ultralight Sandals For Backpacking 2026

 - Cons: Light-not-ultralight.

-Mayfly Nymph Ultralight Sandals
+Mayfly Nymph Super Ultralight Sandals

 Mayfly Nymphs were the single lightest model we could find, weighing an astounding 1.7 oz.
 As such, they’re also the least functional, least grippy, and least enjoyable to wear around.
 They are only compatible with shuffling around flat campsites, and even then the lineloc tends to come undone a bit.
 But if you don’t intend to wear them outside of camp, then no big deal right?
 Just put your trail runners back on as-needed.
 True super ultralight products are few and far between, compromise massively on functionality, but are a rare opportunity for massive weight savings.
 The best use case for these is fastpacking.
+And did we mention they’re surprisingly durable?

 - Price: $39